Marxist philosophy: Marxism and philosophy

-Criticisms of Ludwig Feuerbach
+Marx's critique of Feuerbach

-What distinguished Marx from Feuerbach was his view of Feuerbach's humanism as excessively abstract, and so no less ahistorical and idealist than what it purported to replace, namely the reified notion of God found in institutional Christianity that legitimized the repressive power of the Prussian state.
-Instead, Marx aspired to give ontological priority to what he called the "real life process" of real human beings, as he and Engels said in The German Ideology (1846):
+What distinguished Marx from Feuerbach was his view of Feuerbach's humanism as excessively abstract, and therefore no less ahistorical and idealist than what it purported to replace: the reified notion of God found in institutional Christianity, which legitimized the repressive power of the Prussian state.
+Instead, Marx sought to give ontological priority to what he called the "real life process" of real human beings, as he and Engels wrote in The German Ideology (1846):

 In direct contrast to German philosophy, which descends from heaven to earth, here we ascend from earth to heaven.
 That is to say, we do not set out from what men say, imagine, conceive, nor from men as narrated, thought of, imagined, conceived, in order to arrive at men in the flesh.
 We set out from real, active men, and on the basis of their real life process we demonstrate the development of the ideological reflexes and echoes of this life process.
 The phantoms formed in the human brain are also, necessarily, sublimates of their material life process, which is empirically verifiable and bound to material premises.
 Morality, religion, metaphysics, all the rest of ideology and their corresponding forms of consciousness, thus no longer retain the semblance of independence.
 They have no history, no development; but men, developing their material production and their material intercourse, alter, along with this, their real existence, their thinking, and the products of their thinking.
 Life is not determined by consciousness, but consciousness by life.

-Also, in his Theses on Feuerbach (1845), in which the young Marx broke with Feuerbach's idealism, he writes that "the philosophers have only described the world, in various ways, the point is to change it," and his materialist approach allows for and empowers such change.
-This opposition between various subjective interpretations given by philosophers, which may be, in a sense, compared with Weltanschauung designed to legitimize the current state of affairs, and effective transformation of the world through praxis, which combines theory and practice in a materialist way, is what distinguish "Marxist philosophers" with the rest of philosophers.